 Yes, you can refresh or reload Google AdX ads.
 But first, you need to declare the inventory you are refreshing in Ad Exchange rules.
 The declaration will help buyers know that they’re bidding for a refreshing inventory, the trigger behind the refresh, and the minimum interval b/w the refreshes (in seconds).

-No, AdSense ads cannot be refreshed as it is a policy violation.
-Google considers it a policy violation when you don’t declare the inventory that is being refreshed or improperly declaring it.
+No, AdSense ads cannot be refreshed as a policy violation.
+Google considers it a policy violation when you don’t declare the inventory that is being refreshed or improperly declare it.

 We can’t say a simple yes or no. As a matter of fact, the answer ultimately depends on your readers and how they typically react to the ads on a page.
 Analyze the time-on-site and page load speeds with/without ad refresh.
 If you’re seeing any significant decrease in session duration, you might need to reconsider the way of implementation*.